initbiz/initbiz.github.io/cumuluscore/index.md

 #### Filtering data by cluster

-You can easily filter the data returned by the model using `ClusterFiltrable` trait.
+You can easily filter the data returned by the model using the `ClusterFiltrable` trait.

 If you have `cluster_id` as a relation column for your model, you can easily filter the data by using `clusterIdFiltered()` method: